 “Nothing is worth more than laughter.
 It is strength to laugh and to abandon oneself, to be light.
 Tragedy is the most ridiculous thing,” said Mexican artist Frida Kahlo, who was born on this day in 1907.

-In honour of her 109th birthday (though Frida preferred to state her birth year as 1910 — the start of the Mexican revolution, so happy 112th, guapa), firstly, here is a poem about the Mexican artist, written by Marty McConnell, secondly a little on the artist herself and the healing power of making art.
+In honour of her 110th birthday (though Frida preferred to state her birth year as 1910 — the start of the Mexican revolution, así, ¡feliz cumpleaños 114 años guapa), a little offering on the artist herself and the healing power of making art, followed by a poem about the Mexican artist, written by Marty McConnell.
 Happy birthday, Frida Kahlo.

 Frida Kahlo to Marty McConnell by Marty McConnell